solo-io/gloo/projects/envoyinit/README.md

 ```

 ## Release
-During a Gloo Edge release, the `gloo-envoy-wrapper` image is published to the [Google Cloud Registry](https://console.cloud.google.com/gcr/images/gloo-edge/GLOBAL) and the [Quay repository](https://quay.io/repository/solo-io/gloo-envoy-wrapper).
+During a Gloo Gateway release, the `gloo-envoy-wrapper` image is published to the [Google Cloud Registry](https://console.cloud.google.com/gcr/images/gloo-edge/GLOBAL) and the [Quay repository](https://quay.io/repository/solo-io/gloo-envoy-wrapper).

 ## Configuration
 Envoy [configuration](https://www.envoyproxy.io/docs/envoy/latest/configuration/configuration) can be provided either statically or dynamically.
-In Gloo Edge, we leverage both of these patterns: at initialization time, the proxy is provided with basic boostrap configuration, and then all future updates are provided dynamically by the control-plane.
+In Gloo Gateway, we leverage both of these patterns: at initialization time, the proxy is provided with basic boostrap configuration, and then all future updates are provided dynamically by the control-plane.

 ### Static
 Envoy is configured with [Bootstrap configuration](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/bootstrap).
 This provides static server configuration and configures Envoy to access dynamic configuration from the Gloo control plane.

-In Gloo Edge, Envoy configuration is processed in the following order:
+In Gloo Gateway, Envoy configuration is processed in the following order:

 1. The bootstrap configuration is defined in a [ConfigMap](https://github.com/solo-io/gloo/blob/main/install/helm/gloo/templates/9-gateway-proxy-configmap.yaml)
 2. The ConfigMap is mounted as a volume on the Pod